pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-intro/index.md

 - configuring Azure Kubernetes Service and deploying containerized applications
 - using Azure DevOps to automate the building and deployment of infrastructure and applications

-First up and next in this series of articles is deploying an Azure virtual machine with an application.
+First up and next in this series of articles is deploying an Azure virtual machine and an application.